yzdxs/learn-anything/readme.md

 ## [Study plan 📚](https://github.com/nikitavoloboev/knowledge-map/tree/master/study-plan#study-plan-for-learning-anything)

 I have created a [study plan](https://github.com/nikitavoloboev/knowledge-map/tree/master/study-plan#study-plan-for-learning-anything) where I give step by step instructions on what is the most optimal way of learning any topic is.
 Please [add your own suggestions](https://github.com/nikitavoloboev/knowledge-map#contributing-) on how I can improve this list.
+Thank you. 💙

 ## How to use the Mind Maps 🗺️